 If the 'Wavetable' parameter is current, the bottom line shows the folder name.
-If the 'Wave input' or 'Wave offset' parameter is current, the bottom line shows the fractional position in the wavetable (for the loudest voice currently playing - the graphical display of the waveform also reflects this voice.
-The waveform may be different per voice if e.g. the 'Wave spread' parameter is used.).
+If the 'Wave input' or 'Wave offset' parameter is current, the bottom line shows the fractional position in the wavetable (for the loudest voice currently playing - the graphical display of the waveform also reflects this voice).